DeepSideEffect/KainForgeCalculator/README_EN.md

 - Support for different states and items in the BW game universe.
 - Calculation of the cost of modifying an item from one state to another.
 - Support for both upgrading and downgrading an item.
+- Ability to copy the result to the clipboard in one of the two available formats.
+- Ability to translate the page into multiple languages (French and English implemented).
+- Ability to launch the page directly in the requested language.
 - Intuitive and playful user interface to facilitate the use of the calculator.
-- Fully responsive and animated display.
+- Fully *responsive* and animated display.
 - Adjustable sound effects.
+- Preservation of user preferences for the next use.

 ## Installation
 To install and run this project locally, follow the steps below: